prestodb/presto/presto-docs/src/main/sphinx/presto_cpp/features.rst

 Remote Function Execution
 -------------------------

-Prestissimo supports remote execution of scalar functions.
-This feature is useful for cases when the function code is not written in C++, or if for security or flexibility reasons the function code cannot be linked to the same executable as the main engine.
+Presto C++ supports remote execution of scalar functions.
+This feature is useful for cases when the function code is not written in C++, or if for security or flexibility reasons, the function code cannot be linked to the same executable as the main engine.

 Remote function signatures need to be provided using a JSON file, following